chung-leong/react-seq/examples/wordpress-react-native/README.md

 }
 ```

+Small adjustments were made to make pop-ins less noticeable.

 ## Article list, the synchronous part

+This component is very different.
+We use [`FlatList`](https://reactnative.dev/docs/flatlist) to display the article
+list.
+It expects an array of objects and a function for rendering each of them:

 ```js
 function ArticleListUI({ articles = [], authors = [], categories = [], tags = [], onBottomReached }) {